Measuring price impact and information content of trades in a time-varying setting: The SDAMH model

-where $J := [I_K:\textbf{0}: \cdots:\textbf{0}]$ is a $K \ \text{x} \ 3K$ selection matrix and \textbf{A} is the $ 3K \ \text{x} \ 3K$ companion matrix.
-From Equation \eqref{irf0}, it is possible to notice that for the Hasbrouck's model the IRF and, thus, the CIRF depends on the estimated parameters only.
-On the contrary, the MH, AMH and SDAMH models do not admit close form solution for the IRF, both because the models are non linear and because in SDAMH one parameter is time-varying.
-To compute the IRF, we follow the procedure of \cite{gallant1993nonlinear}, \cite{koop1996impulse} and \cite{balke2000credit} which use Monte Carlo simulations by using the general definition of Equation \eqref{cirf}.
-Notice that, as a consequence of the nonlinearity, for constant parameter models (MH and AMH) the CIRF depends both on the estimated static parameters and the "state" of the market.
-The past history of prices and trades affects the CIRF at each trade $t$ and, as a consequence, using Monte Carlo methods it is possible to compute at each point in time the contribution of the market conditions to CIRF.
-The SDAMH model of Eqs. \eqref{model1eq1}, \eqref{model1eq2} and \eqref{model1eq3} takes a step ahead, because it is a nonlinear time-varying parameter model.
-Therefore, the CIRF depends on the estimated static parameters, the "state" of the market, and the time-varying parameter $b_{0,t}$.
-As a direct consequence, in the nonlinear models (AMH and SDAMH) the CIRF at a given time is different for a buy and for a sell trade, while in the linear models (Hasbrouck and Aggregated Hasbrouck defined below) CIRF is symmetric.
-In the empirical analyses below we will make the arbitrary choice of measuring the CIRF of a buy trade, but the results can be easily obtained for a sell trade as well.
+or, more compactly, as $B y_t = \mu + A_{1} y_{t-1} + A_{2} y_{t-2} + A_{3} y_{t-3} + v_t$, where $y_t = (r_t,x_t)'$, $\mu = (\mu_{1}, \mu_{2})'$ and $v_t = (v_{1,t}, v_{2,t})'$ are two-dimensional real vectors.
+Premultiplying the previous equation by $B^{-1}$, one obtains a reduced-form VAR(3) model from which the IRF easily follows as $\text{IRF}(h;\delta_x) = J \textbf{A}^h J' \delta_x$, where $J:= [I_2,\textbf{0},\textbf{0}]$ is a $2 \times 6$ selection matrix and \textbf{A} is the $6 \times 6$ matrix of the companion-form VAR(1) model.
+It is worth noticing that for Hasbrouck's model, the IRF and thus the CIRF depend only on the estimated parameters and not on the recent history of prices and trades.
+On the contrary, the MH, AMH, and SDAMH models do not admit close-form solutions for the IRF, both because the models are non-linear and because in the SDAMH two parameters are time-varying.
+To compute the IRF, we follow the procedure of \cite{gallant1993nonlinear} and \cite{koop1996impulse} which use Monte Carlo simulations to evaluate the Eq.~\eqref{cirf}.
+Notice that, as a consequence of the nonlinearity, for constant parameter models (MH and AMH) the CIRF depends both on the estimated static parameters and the ``state" of the market.
+The history of prices and trades affects the CIRF in each trade $t$ and, as a consequence, it is possible to compute at each point in time the contribution of the market conditions to the CIRF.
+The SDAMH model of Eqs. \eqref{model1eq1}, \eqref{model1eq2} and \eqref{model1eq3} take a step ahead because it is a non-linear time-varying parameter model.
+Therefore, the CIRF depends on the estimated static parameters, the ``state" of the market, and the time-varying parameters $b_{0,t}$ and $\sigma_t$.
+As a direct consequence, in the non-linear models (AMH and SDAMH) the CIRF at a given time is different for a buy and for a sell trade, while in the linear models (e.g., Hasbrouck) the CIRF is symmetric.
+In the empirical analyses below we will make the arbitrary choice of measuring the CIRF of a buy trade, but the results can also be easily obtained for a sell trade.
+The procedure we adopt is as follows.
+We first estimate the static parameters $\theta$ of the SDAMH model on a sample day, maximizing Eq.~\eqref{maxprob}.
+We then obtain the filtered estimates of the time-varying parameters $b_{0,t}$ and $\sigma_t$.
+For each trade $t$, we simulate $S$ times the model, using the available information set~\footnote{Since the aggregation of the HAR model of \cite{corsi2009simple} requires a pre-sample of $L_2 = 100$ observations, the daily computation of the IRF starts from trade 100.}.
+Specifically, for each horizon $h=1,..,H$, we compute conditional expectations as in Eq.~\eqref{irf}.
+By doing this, we generate a series of $T - L_2$ IRFs denoted by $\text{IRF}_{t,h}$.
+Applying Eq.~\eqref{cirf}, we determine the cumulative impulse response function indicated as $\text{CIRF}_{t,h}$.
+Finally, the series of the long-run (or permanent) value of the IRF is given by the cumulative response at the last horizon lag $\text{CIRF}_{t,H}$ and its average across the $S$ simulation is denoted by $\text{LRCIRF}_t$.